Check My Driving Licence Points: View Status And Points

 - Select the option to view your driving record.

-- Enter your driving licence number.
+- Enter your driving licence number exactly as printed.

-- Add your National Insurance number.
+- Input your National Insurance number without spaces.

 | Dashboard Section | What It Shows | Why It Matters |